 No one is more upset than the Booted Bandit, who inadvertently makes a confession and gets arrested on the spot.
 As for making it up to you for all the trouble, Marshal Tex Brannigan promises to put in a good word for all your new prisoner friends, and offers you the Island Medallion.

 Also, you might see some of your prisoner friends free on Main Street, depending on how long you take to finish the island!
-The more days it takes you to escape, the less of them will be freed at the end.
+The more days it takes you to escape, the fewer of them will be freed in the end.

 Poptropica used to save album photos of iconic moments from your island adventures, but this feature does not exist anymore.